Corps of Royal New Zealand Engineers: Organisation

 The 2nd Field, and 3rd Field and Emergency Response Squadrons provide combat engineering support to the 1st and 2/1st Battalions of the Royal New Zealand Infantry Regiment, respectively.
-The 3rd Field and Emergency Response Squadron is based at Burnham Military Camp and additionally contains emergency response troops, with one based at each of Linton, Burnham and Waiouru camps.
+The 3rd Field Squadron is based at Burnham Military Camp, while the and Emergency Response Squadron has one troop based at each of Linton, Burnham and Waiouru camps.
 The emergency response troops were formerly the camp fire brigades and provide emergency services to the military camps and the surrounding area.
 25th Engineer Support Squadron provides disaster relief and civil support.

-The School of Military Engineering is based at Linton Camp, but now comes under the control of Army Schools in Waiouru.
+The School of Military Engineering is based at Linton Camp, and contains the Technical Training Wing and the Combat Engineer Wing.
 Since 1995 the school also provides firefighting training to personnel from the Royal New Zealand Air Force.

 Although not a part of the RNZE organisation the Engineer Corps Memorial Centre, Library and Chapel are also based at Linton Camp.

 Traditions

 Sappers

 The most junior enlisted rank of the Royal New Zealand Engineers is Sapper, rather than private which is used in most other corps.
 Additionally any member of the corps can be informally referred to as a sapper.